ECB's Asmussen sees risk of large spillovers from Fed tightening

 “To reduce the volatility in the corridor, in which we have succeeded so far, and to make sure that economic data do not cause overreactions in the market interest rates.
 On this ground we have been moderately successful,” he said.

-“It is still early days and it remains to be seen how this evolves in an environment of improving economic data and a generalized increase in global long-term rates,” Asmussen added.
+“It is still early days and it remains to be seen how this evolves in an environment of improving economic data and a generalised increase in global long-term rates,” Asmussen added.

 He repeated his support for the idea of the ECB joining other major central banks and publishing minutes of its policy meetings - a possibility under discussion at the bank.